 Lloyd asked: “So what would you suggest?”

 No style points, but no nonsense either.
-The same could be said for the Century Series as a whole, which ultimately stands as a worthwhile read for anyone who likes their historical fiction heavy on the “historical.”
+The same could be said for the Century Trilogy as a whole, a worthwhile read for anyone who likes their historical fiction heavy on the “historical.”

 For more reviews like this one, sign up for Nick’s monthly newsletter.